-Term Definition Pregnant means that a woman is expecting the birth of one or more children or is in the postpartum period. · The postpartum period begins the day the pregnancy terminates and ends the last day of the month in which the 60th day following pregnancy termination occurs.
+Term Definition Pregnant A woman expecting the birth of one or more children or is in the postpartum period.
+Postpartum Period A 12-month period starting the day the pregnancy ends and ends the last day of the month in the 12th month after the pregnancy ends.
+Customer must be enrolled in AHCCCS while pregnant to be in the postpartum period as it applies to this group.
+See Pregnancy and Postpartum for examples.